olatkem2/World_Football_Data/README.md

     - dbt debug  <br>
     - dbt --version <br>
     - dbt run -m models\staging\appearances\stg_appearances.sql  - To run specific models <br>
+    - dbt source snapshot-freshness - To run freshness test as configured in your source or model files.
+Be mindful of Timezones your EL Tool is using and align with dbt (UTC)
+    - dbt debug --target prod - To test connection switch betweeen dev and prod environments as configured in your profiles.yml file
 19. Determine and map out the folder/directory naming convention and files naming convention.
 20. Start building your source files in yml file format in your models directory i.e source.yml and schema.yml files
 21. Determine the Data Modelling Methodology.
 Basic data cleansing and transformations were perfomred here